Surakshajain06/COHMET_PVT/README.md

 ## 📦 **Physical Design Overview**
 COHMET features a compact wooden board with 9 wells and color-coded pegs, making it simple, durable, and user-friendly.
 Wells are illuminated for visual cues, and components are engineered for intuitive interaction.
 The system is lightweight and portable, suitable for clinics, therapy centers, or at-home use.

+## ⚠️ Disclaimer
+*COHMET is a prototype currently under development and intended for research and educational purposes only.
+Features, design, and performance are subject to change.
+The developers are not responsible for any misuse, damage, or injury resulting from the use of this system.
+Certain technical components and mechanisms are patent-pending and may not be reused or replicated without permission.*

 ## **ELECTRONICS STRUCTURE**
 | Final Schematics | Final PCB |
 | :------: | :------: |